ror-community/ror-site/content/tutorials/intro-ror-api.md

 See https://ror.readme.io/docs/rest-api for full documentation of the ROR API.

-- The ROR API is a **REST API** that retrieves JSON data.
+- The ROR API is a **REST API** that returns JSON data.
 - The ROR API is **entirely free** to use.
 There are no tiered plans.
 - There are **no authentication tokens** or credentials needed to use the ROR API.
 - The rate limit on the ROR API is a **maximum of 2000 requests in a 5-minute period**.
 - The ROR API is powered by [Django](https://www.djangoproject.com/) and [Elasticsearch](https://www.elastic.co/elasticsearch/).
 - Check to see if the ROR API is up by sending a request to https://api.ror.org/heartbeat.
-- The ROR API is best for use cases that involve querying or retrieving individual records.
-If you need to retrieve a large number of records, use the [ROR data dump](https://ror.readme.io/docs/data-dump) instead, either locally or by using Zenodo's API.
+- The ROR API is best for use cases that involve querying or retrieving individual records. **If you need to retrieve a large number of records, use the ROR data dump** instead.
+Data dumps can be retrieved from the [ROR Data collection in Zenodo](https://zenodo.org/communities/ror-data) or the [ror-data Github repository](https://github.com/ror-community/ror-data).
-- You can install and run the ROR API locally in Docker.
+- You can **install and run the ROR API locally** in Docker.
 See the README at https://github.com/ror-community/ror-api for instructions.
-- We strongly encourage ROR API users to sign up for the [ROR Technical Forum](https://groups.google.com/a/ror.org/g/ror-tech) in order to receive infrequent (two or three times a month) updates by email about changes to the ROR registry and API.
+- We strongly encourage ROR API users to sign up for the **[ROR Technical Forum](https://groups.google.com/a/ror.org/g/ror-tech)** in order to receive infrequent (two or three times a month) updates by email about changes to the ROR registry and API.

+{{% callout color="orange" icon="no-icon" %}}
+### Consider whether you need to use the live ROR API
-- The ROR API received about **14 million requests per month in 2022**, up from about 6 million per month in 2021 and 3 million per month in 2020.
+The ROR API received about 14 million requests per month in 2022, up from about 6 million per month in 2021 and 3 million per month in 2020.
+While ROR has maintained 100% uptime throughout this period of growth, please be mindful that many others use this service and there is no service-level agreement (SLA).
+If your use case requires a large number of daily queries, guaranteed uptime, or a very fast response rate, we recommend that you run the ROR API locally or use the ROR data dump.
+{{% /callout  %}}

 ## ROR IDs and the ROR data structure